-• Resumé: The resumé should be 1-2 pages in length, using a 12-point font, 1-inch margins and written in a professional style.
+• Resumé: The resumé, submitted via CSDCAS, should include the following information: Education, Employment, Relevant Experiences (e.g., leadership, collaboration, research experience, etc.), Honors/Awards/Recognition, and Additional Skills (e.g., second language, CPR, etc.).
+The resumé should be 1-2 pages in length, using a 12-point font, 1-inch margins and written in a professional style.
 It should only include information and experiences that have occurred since completing high school.
-The resumé should include the following information:

-• Verification of 25 hours of observation: Prior to enrolling in the Master’s ONLINE Program in Speech-Language Pathology, students must observe at least 25 hours of treatment and/or assessment conducted by an ASHA certified SLP.
+• Verification of 25 hours of guided observations: Prior to enrolling in the Master’s Program in Speech-Language Pathology, students must complete 25 hours of Guided Observations as per ASHA Scope of Practice in Speech-Language Pathology guided observations standards prior to enrollment in MA SLP coursework.

 • General Education: